A Geometric Perspective on Diffusion Models: Visualization of High Dimensional Trajectory

-The above two observations enable us to safely adopt large numerical Euler steps or higher-order ODE solvers without incurring much truncation error in most cases \cite{karras2022edm,lu2022dpm,zhang2023deis}. \begin{observation} The sampling trajectory converges to the data distribution in a monotone magnitude shrinking way.
-Conversely, the denoising trajectory converges to the data distribution in a monotone magnitude expanding way.
-Formally, we have $\{\bbE \lVert\hatx_{s}\rVert\}_{s_N}^{s_0}\downarrow$ and $\{\bbE \lVert r_{\bftheta}(\hatx_{s})\rVert\}_{s_N}^{s_1}\uparrow$. \end{observation} Although generated samples converge monotonically, whether along the sampling trajectory or denoising trajectory (Observation~\ref{obs:converge}), their magnitude behaves differently (Figure~\ref{fig:magnitude}).
-Geometrically, the initial noise distribution $p(\hatx_{s_N})$ starts from a big sphere of radius $T\sqrt{d}$ and then anisotropically squashes its ``radius'' and twists the sample range into the exact data manifold.
-Meanwhile, the initial denoising output is an approximate \textit{Dirac delta function} centering in the dataset mean vector $\bfx_{m}$, \textit{i.e.}, $p(r_{\bftheta}(\hatx_{s_N}))=\delta(\bfx_{m})$ \cite{karras2022edm}.
-This Dirac delta function anisotropically expands its range until exactly matching the data manifold.
-The overall picture is illustrated in Figure~\ref{fig:model}.
+All above observations make the picture of ODE-based sampling, as depicted in Figure~\ref{fig:model}.
+Geometrically, the initial noise distribution starts from a big sphere and then anisotropically squashes its ``radius'' and twists the sample range into the exact data manifold.
+Meanwhile, the distribution of denoising outputs initially approximates a \textit{Dirac delta function} centering in the dataset mean, and then anisotropically expands its range until exactly matching the data manifold.
+These two processes are governed by the simple and smooth sampling trajectory and its associated denoising trajectory.